The user must decide on a single dependent variable (Y) and a

 fit is performed: the range is from zero to this value.
 Only positive

-are considered.
+values of X are considered.
 For each coupon individually, the data is

 divided into a user-specified number of bins and averaged within each bin.